 Wormsloe State Historic Site, Savannah

 Upon entering the gates of Wormsloe State Historic Site outside of downtown Savannah, you're met with the breathtaking avenue of oak trees.
 This is the showstopper and the reason why it's one of the state's most photographed locations.
 Originally the home of English settler Noble Jones, the building itself is the oldest standing structure in Savannah, built of ground shells to make tabby.
-The property passed on to his descendants until the state took over ownership in 1973.
+The property was passed on to his descendants until the state took over ownership in 1973.

 Fausett Farms Sunflowers, Dawsonville